tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/快速入门/部署容器服务 TKE_intl_en.md

 ![](https://main.qcloudimg.com/raw/fc1425d8ba8d84599a3b84a7376b6d7d.png)
 5. Set the **Number of Pods**.
 See the figure below:
  - Manual adjustment: Set the number of pods.
 The number of pods in this example is set as 1.
 You can click “+” or “-” to change the number of pods.
  - Auto adjustment: Automatically adjust the number of pods if any of the setting conditions are met.
-For more details, see [Service Auto Scaling].
+For more details, see [Auto Scaling](https://intl.cloud.tencent.com/document/product/457/32424).
 ![](https://main.qcloudimg.com/raw/292f93f595f95dd798385470f1f5dac7.png)
 6. Configure the access settings.
 See the figure below:
  - **Service**: Check **Enable**.